A Historic Andalusian Port: The Essential Travel Guide to Tetouan

 "A beautiful, elegant riad in Tetouan's ancient Medina, a UNESCO World Heritage Site.
 Blanco Riad has a beautiful central courtyard, friendly and helpful staff.” - Lori (read more reviews here)

 Within walking distance of Sania Ramel Airport, Villa Mati Maison D'hôtes is the perfect place to stay if you have an early morning flight.
-Surrounded by lush gardens, this budget-friendly Tetouan villa features spacious, air-conditioned rooms with private patios overlooking the greenery.
+Surrounded by manicured gardens, this budget-friendly Tetouan villa features air-conditioned rooms with private patios overlooking the greenery.

 Each comes with a private bathroom, a flat-screen TV and a kettle while some also boast separate lounges with fireplaces.
 Families will appreciate the two-bedroom suites, ensuring everyone can stay together.
-Outside, you’ll find a sparkling pool where you can refresh in the summer months.
+Outside, you’ll find a sparkling pool where you can splash around in the summer months.

 "Very beautifully styled villa!
 Rooms and bathrooms are big and equipped with everything you need…The pool is small but very refreshing on a hot day.” - Fatima (read more reviews here)